At Opaysage, we take the time to answer all of your questions and guide you with the best of our expertise.

 At Opaysage, what matters to us is bringing back to our neighborhoods and communal spaces the life that is unique to your region.
 It is the life that thrives best because it is adapted to the conditions of our territory, and, in turn, it will be the most beneficial for us, the human beings who share this common space.
 Animals, insects, plants, and we all have our roles to play in our ecosystem!

-Differentiated management of green spaces, also known as harmonious management or ecological maintenance, is a practice that emerged in the 1980s.
+Sustainable green space management, also known as harmonious management or ecological maintenance, is a practice that emerged in the 1980s.
 It aims to reduce the importance of maintenance, maximize biodiversity potential, and enhance user experience.

 The first step is to document the existing situation.
 This diagnosis of green spaces specifies the usage by users and the ongoing maintenance.
 It can also include additional data such as mowing costs, inventory of plant and animal species, and environmental conditions.
 Based on this analysis, a typology of spaces is defined according to different maintenance regimes.
 For example, some spaces may be classified as intensive maintenance areas, while others may be categorized as natural or semi-natural zones, each with maintenance regimes tailored to their specific characteristics.